gogagum/dynamic-segment-tree/README.md

 `UpdateOp` equals NoUpdateOp means that `update` operation is not supported.
 For `update` operation to be supported, UpdateOp must recieve one or two arquments.
 In first case one argument is an updated value.
-In second -- updated value and and update operation argument.
+In second -- updated value and update operation argument.
 In both cases UpdateOp must return updated value.

 `UpdateArgT` must be void id `update` operation must not be supported or if it